-This Part sets out member obligations under these Terms of Reference.
-If a member fails to comply with these obligations, we may refer the member's failure to a relevant regulator (including members joined or assisting as outlined in clauses 2.22 and 2.23).
+- This Part sets out member obligations under these Terms of Reference.
+If a member fails to comply with these obligations, we may refer the member's failure to a relevant regulator (including members joined or assisting as outlined in clauses 2.22 and 2.23). - 6.16.2 Without limiting members' legal obligations, members must take reasonable steps to inform consumers and occupiers about the availability of the member's complaint handling service and TIO's free, external dispute resolution service for complaints.